-Covered Call ETFs, Enhanced Covered Call ETFs (other than QQCL and EQCL), Premium Yield ETFs and HGY
+Covered Call ETFs, Enhanced Covered Call ETFs (other than OQCL and EQCL), Premium Yield ETFs and HGY

 Each of the Covered Call ETFs, Enhanced Covered Call ETFs (as applicable), Premium Yield ETFs and HGY will not have a fixed distribution but will pay distributions monthly.
 Distribution rates will generally be based on the average current volatility of the securities in the portfolios.
 The amount of monthly cash distributions will fluctuate from month to month and there can be no assurance that a Covered Call ETF, Enhanced Covered Call ETF (as applicable), Premium Yield ETF and HGY will make any distributions in any particular month or months.
-Each Covered Call ETF, Enhanced Covered Call ETF (as applicable), Premium Yield ETF, Enhanced Covered Call ETF (as applicable), Premium Yield ETF and HGY will make any distributions will be paid in cash, unless a Unitholder has chosen to participate in the Reinvestment Plan.
+Each Covered Call ETF, Enhanced Covered Call ETF (as applicable), Premium Yield ETF and HGY may make additional distributions in any given year.
+Monthly distributions will be paid in cash, unless a Unitholder has chosen to participate in the Reinvestment Plan.